-The Fate of the Furious crashed into cinemas last weekend, with all the testosterone-fuelled chaos of the previous seven installments.
-This time around, however, there is something (or someone) a little bit different running the show.
+The Fate of the Furious crashed into cinemas last weekend, with all the testosterone-fuelled chaos of the previous seven instalments.
+This time round, however, there is something (or someone) a little bit different running the show.
 That someone is cyber-terrorist Cipher, played by Charlize Theron.
-The Oscar-winner’s steely-eyed villain is in charge, forcing Vin Diesel’s Dominic to work for her and bringing the world to the brink of nuclear war.
+The Oscar-winner’s steely-eyed villain runs the show, forcing Vin Diesel’s Dominic Toretto to work for her and bringing the world to the brink of nuclear war.
 It’s a first for the franchise, which has never had a main female antagonist before, but it shouldn’t come as a surprise to those who have been following Theron’s career.
 Having dazzled in Mad Max: Fury Road and built a considerable amount of hype for the forthcoming Atomic Blonde, she is quickly evolving into a feminist action hero that can play her male co-stars at their own game.

 The reception for that role almost certainly led to her casting as Cipher – not as complex or polished a character but with key similarities nonetheless.
 There are no catsuits, no lingering bum shots; Cipher trades on her intelligence, not her sexuality.
 Even the kiss shared between her and Diesel midway through the film is a power play rather than a submission to his charms.
 She is also a character unmotivated by male influence, acting for her own interests and not out of spurned love or a need for paternal approval.
 It may not be Shakespeare, but it’s as progressive as it gets in the maelstrom of cliché that is the Fast and Furious franchise.